 Your PCP or another Medicare-certified provider may need to get Prior Authorization (approval in advance) from the plan before providing some services.
-Please see the benefits chart in Chapter 4 for more information.
+Please see the

 You can check the status of your authorizations by logging into InTouch for Members, our secure website for members that provides you with 24-hour access to plan materials and benefits, including the status of your authorizations.
 Click "InTouch" at the top of our website at www.Medicare.PacificSource.com to register or access your account.
 Or, you can call Customer Service (phone numbers are printed on the back cover of this booklet).